MozillaFoundation/Goals/README.md

 # Goals
-This is for tracking H1 and H2 goals.
+This repo is for tracking H1 and H2 goals for Mozilla Leadership Network and Advocacy.